jpreardon/float-plan/WORKLOG.md

     - Add `gem 'bootstrap', '4.3.1'` to gemfile, `bundle install`
     - Followed directions from the README to import bootstrap and at jquery to gemfile
 - Make app name dynamic (in nav)
+- Make a (slightly) better home page.
+Well, one with more junk on it.

 ## 2019-04-28